 Throughout high school, I considered myself a classical pianist interpreting someone else's work, not a singer-songwriter.
-But, after a thrilling debut performance at Stanford’s freshman year talent show, I realized that telling stories through music brought a lot of joy to me – and to other people.
+But, after a thrilling debut performance at my college's freshman year talent show, I realized that telling stories through music brought a lot of joy to me – and to other people.
 I began to write and perform more, eventually earning the opportunity to open for 8-time Grammy-nominated R&B artist Jazmine Sullivan.

 The inspirations for my album are eclectic.
 Lyrical influences include Bon Iver, Sara Bareilles, T.S.
 Eliot, Maya Angelou, and late night instant message conversations.
 Compositional heroes include Chopin, Debussy, and Hans Zimmer.
 I adore puns, probably too much.
 A music blog once described me as having "Broadway-ready vocals and knack for poetically cerebral yet quirky lyrics."

-Immersive technologies magnify these elements exponentially.
-Among my most vivid recent experiences: I embodied a dancing amoeba in an evolutionary journey over several billion years, and I glimpsed the set of stark choices that a journalist might make while being interrogated by an oppressive regime.
+I recognize that immersive technologies can exponentially magnify these analog experiences.
+Among my favorite VR experiences: I embodied a dancing amoeba in an evolutionary journey over several billion years, and I glimpsed the set of stark choices that a journalist might make while being interrogated by an oppressive regime.
 I am fascinated by the ways in which augmented reality and virtual reality are being applied, across industries and businesses.

 I want to keep telling stories and keep exploring new possibilities.
-As I reflect upon our current times and look forward, I truly believe in the potential of immersive technologies to educate, empathize, inspire, and delight -- and ultimately, to enrich our stories and change our realities for good.
+As I reflect upon our current times and look forward, I truly believe in the potential of immersive technologies and experiences to educate, empathize, inspire, and delight – and ultimately, to enrich our stories and change our realities for good.

 Press information here.